begin with a free consultation (949) 870-3800

 Local and state building codes are put in place to keep people safe inside homes, stores, and other structures.
 When these rules are ignored, the results can be dangerous.

 Serious injuries may result from balconies that collapse due to rotting wood, stair railings that give way, or faulty wiring that leads to fires or electrical shocks.
-These cases often require detailed inspections by engineers or contractors who can compare the condition of the property to city building codes, like those followed in places such as Irvine.
+These cases often require detailed inspections by engineers or contractors who can compare the property’s condition to city building codes, such as those followed in places like Irvine.

 Proving the Property Owner Was Negligent